leekevinyg/edison/README.md

 # Tulip

 Tulip is a voice activated web navigation extension for the Chrome browser.
-It is available in the chrome store [here](https://chrome.google.com/webstore/detail/tulip/cjedgkiefphilnnkgmpakjdjehjjgaef)

 - <a href="#Demo">Demo</a>
 - <a href="#UserGuide">User Guide</a>
+- <a href="#Download">Download</a>
 - <a href="#Future">Improving Accessibility and Future Directions</a>
 - <a href="#Developing">Development Guide</a>
 - <a href="#Feedback">Feedback</a>